Redeemer01/PCEX-Redeemer/README.md

 1. **Telegram Account**: You need a Telegram account to use this bot.
 2. **License Key**: A valid license key is required to activate the bot.
 Contact me on [Telegram](https://t.me/Ali_Abbas_01) to get one.
 3. **Google Chrome**: The bot uses Google Chrome to interact with the PCEX website.
 Make sure Chrome is installed on your computer.
-4. **Environment File (.env)**: A file containing your API credentials and login details.
+4. **Environment File (.env)**: A file containing your API credentials, login details and the **LICENSE KEY**.
 ## How It Works

 To begin using the script, ensure that it is running continuously, as it needs to remain active in order to redeem the code.
 After validating your key and logging in, the script will continuously monitor for eligible codes to redeem.
 As long as the script is running, it will automatically redeem any new codes it detects, ensuring you never miss an opportunity.
 Here's a step-by-step overview of the process:

 1. **Starting the Script:**
-   When you launch the script, you will be prompted to enter your valid license key.
-This key is used to authenticate your session and ensure proper access.
+   When you launch the script, .env credentials will be used  to authenticate your session and ensure proper access.

 2. **Authentication via Telegram:**
-   After entering the license key, the script will communicate with Telegram to send a one-time authentication code.
-This code serves as a security measure to verify your identity.
+   The script will communicate with Telegram to send a one-time authentication code.
+This code serves as a security measure to verify your identity from telegram API.

 3. **Login & Code Redemption:**
    Once the script detects the authentication code from Telegram, it will automatically launch the Chrome browser, **log in to your account using the <mark>.env file stored on your computer</mark>**, and proceed with redeeming the code.